IStructures Interface

 If the provided IList is either an array or a list, the build in sorting method is used (also quick sort).

-Sorts the elements in the entire List{T} using the provided comparer.
+SortStableIStructure Sorts the elements in the entire List{T} using the default comparer.

 A merge sort algorithm is used. merge sort is a stable sort algorithm i.e. if two elements are equal their order are preserved.